Skip to main content

 Creating a New Test

-To create a new test, the user should click the Create New button which will redirect them to the Test modal screen.
+To create a new test, the user should click the Create New button, which will redirect them to the Test creation page.

 Creating a New Test